FREQUENTLY ASKED QUESTIONS (FAQ) about the 5 Star holiday cottage accommodation at Crosswoodhill near Edinburgh and Livingston, Scotland.

 If one of us is away with the one car all day on business, does that mean the rest of the family will be marooned at Crosswoodhill?

-No, you can order up a subsidised taxi-bus service to take you into West Calder and link into public transport from there, catch a train to Edinburgh or Glasgow.
+No, you can order up the same subsidised taxi service mentioned above ( £2.50 per adult & £1.25 per child each way) to take you into West Calder and link into public transport from there, catch a train to Edinburgh or Glasgow.

 Should we do a lot of advance planning of places to visit?